DeveloppeurPascal/Creating-a-Simple-Web-Server-with-WebBroker/README.md

-# Delphi-Projects-Template
+# Creating a Simple Web Server with WebBroker (DelphiCon 2023)

 [Cette page en français.](LISEZMOI.md)

-A git template for my Delphi (or others) projects.

-This template is distributed under MIT license.
-The AGPL license is for projects I create from this code repository template.
-Use the license you want if you use the template.
+Demo program for session "Creating a Simple Web Server with WebBroker" of [DelphiCon 2023](https://lp.embarcadero.com/DelphiCon2023?utm_source=DeveloppeurPascal&utm_medium=email&utm_content=Webinar-230202-DelphiCon) online conference from 14 to 16 February 2023.

 This code repository contains a project developed in Object Pascal language under Delphi.
 You don't know what Delphi is and where to download it ?
 You'll learn more [on this web site](https://delphi-resources.developpeur-pascal.fr/).

 ## Install

-To download this project you better should use "git" command but you also can download a ZIP from [its GitHub repository](https://github.com/DeveloppeurPascal/XXXXXXXXXX).
+To download this project you better should use "git" command but you also can download a ZIP from [its GitHub repository](https://github.com/DeveloppeurPascal/Creating-a-Simple-Web-Server-with-WebBroker).
-Pour télécharger ce projet il est recommandé de passer par "git" mais vous pouvez aussi télécharger un ZIP directement depuis GitHub.

 **Warning :** if the project has submodules dependencies they wont be in the ZIP file.
 You'll have to download them manually.